 You can also run Kotlin compilers manually from the command line as described in the Working with command-line compiler tutorial.

 Kotlin compilers have a number of options for tailoring the compiling process.
 Compiler options for different targets are listed on this page together with a description of each one.

 There are several ways to set the compiler options and their values (compiler arguments):

 - In IntelliJ IDEA, write in the compiler arguments in the Additional command-line parameters text box in Settings | Build, Execution, Deployment | Compilers | Kotlin Compiler

 - If you're using Gradle, specify the compiler arguments in the

 kotlinOptionsproperty of the Kotlin compilation task.
 For details, see Using Gradle.

 - If you're using Maven, specify the compiler arguments in the

 <configuration>element of the Maven plugin node.
 For details, see Using Maven.

 - If you run a command-line compiler, add the compiler arguments directly to the utility call or write them into an argfile.
+For example: